Macroscopic quantum many-body tunneling of attractive Bose-Einstein condensate in anharmonic trap

+subject to approximate boundary conditions on $\zeta_0(r)$.
+For our numerical calculation we fix $l=0$ and truncate the CPH basis to a maximum value $K=K_{max}$ requiring proper convergence.

 The advantages of the CPHEM are as follows. \begin{enumerate} \item[i)] As for the attractive BEC, the condensate becomes highly correlated, the choice of CPH basis (which keeps all possible two-body correlations) is perfectly justified for the description of correlated dilute BEC. \item[ii)] By using the HAA we basically reduced the $3N$ dimensional problem into an effective one-dimensional problem in hyperradial space which provides both qualitative and quantitative picture of the system.
-As the effective quantum numbers are always {\it four} (for any $N$) we can run our many-body code for vary high values of $N$. \item[iii)] The many-body effective potential strongly differs from the mean-field potential.
+As the effective quantum numbers are always {\it four} (for any $N$) we can run our many-body code for very high values of $N$. \item[iii)] Our PHEM method is in no way restricted to any particular choice of two-body interaction potential.
+And we have already used different two-body potentials, e.g. a Gaussian potential~\cite{Tapan}, van der Waals potential~\cite{Sudip,Anindya1,Anindya2,Pankaj1,Pankaj2}, LM2M2 and TTY potential (for $^4$He trimer)~\cite{Barnali,SudipF} for different systems in different context. \item[iv)] Due to the use of realistic nonlocal two-body potential the many-body effective potential strongly differs from the mean-field potential.
 In GP, the choice of contact $\delta$-interaction in the two-body potential gives rise to the pathological singularity in the effective potential.
-Thus the study of post-collapse scenario of the attractive condensate is beyond the scope of mean-field theory.
-Whereas the presence of short-range hard core in the van der Waals interaction does not only remove the singularity, it gives the realistic scenario and can describe the formation of atomic cluster after collapse. \end{enumerate}
+Thus the study of post-collapse scenario of the attractive condensate is beyond the scope of mean-field theory as mentioned earlier.
+Whereas the presence of short-range hard core in the van der Waals interaction not only removes the singularity, it also gives the realistic scenario and can describe the formation of atomic cluster after collapse. \end{enumerate}